This guide takes a look at the Star Alliance, focusing on its carriers that fly into Australia and their respective frequent flyer programs.

 - Thai Smile

-Star Alliance frequent flyers are able to earn miles and status credits when flying with different Star Alliance airlines in the same reservation.
-The alliance spans across 1,330 destinations in 192 countries, so there is plenty of
+Frequent flyers of Star Alliance members are able to earn miles and status credits when flying across the alliance in the same reservation.
+With coverage across 1,330 destinations in 192 countries, there are plenty of opportunities to earn and redeem miles within a Star Alliance program.

-Elite members of each Star Alliance frequent flyer program enjoy premium benefits.
+Elite members of each Star Alliance frequent flyer program enjoy premium standardised benefits across the member airlines.
 There are two elite status levels within Star Alliance, which are:

-With Star Silver or Gold, eligible frequent flyers are able to access the following benefits when traveling with any Star Alliance airline in any travel class.
+With Star Alliance Silver or Gold status, eligible frequent flyers are able to access the following benefits when travelling with any Star Alliance airline in any travel class.
 These include:

 - Priority Reservations Waitlist